Human-to-human transmission confirmed in China coronavirus

 Many of the initial cases of the coronavirus were linked to a seafood market in Wuhan, which was closed as authorities investigated.

-Since hundreds of people who came into close contact with diagnosed patients have not gotten sick, the municipal health commission maintains that the virus is not easily transmitted between humans.
+Since hundreds of people who came into close contact with diagnosed patients have not gotten sick, the municipal health commission maintains that the virus is not easily transmitted between humans, though it has not ruled out limited human-to-human transmission.

 China’s National Health Commission said experts have judged the current outbreak to be “preventable and controllable.”